TomWhitwell/Electrophone/README.md

 Current status:

+May 2016: revised Rev 4 layout trying to get the fuzz circuit to work

+March 2016: Demonstrated at Superbooth16 in Berlin, with Fuzz circuit bypassed.

 December 2015: Small component changes in Pickup Board.

 November 2015: Minor fault in Panel (pickup cutout slightly tight) and major faults in Pickup Board.
 Rev2 board designed and sent to fab.